KKH is also called as the eighth wonder of the world and I would call Passu Village Pakistan, The Gem of KKH.

 After that I walked along the KKH and went to a restaurant called Glacier Breeze which is built up the hill.
 Although it is built few meters above the road but its worth visiting the place.

-I would highly recommend Glacier Breeze restaurant, Passu Village.
+I would highly recommend Glacier Breeze restaurant on KKH in Passu Village.
 Firstly, because food served at the restaurant is not only fresh but delicious as well.
 Secondly, it offers stunning views of the village, KKH and Passu Cathedral.

 Next day, I left for Khunjerab Pass, the highest but very scenic International border.

 After coming back from Khunjerab, next day I decided to visit Passu Suspension bridge.
 Although its an easy trek but one mistake can end the adventure anytime.